 To demonstrate our commitment to the students we serve and ensure that we meet the highest possible standards, our Quality Improvement, Safety, and Clinical Leadership teams work with all programs to measure performance.
 We use four areas to track progress — effectiveness, efficiency, access, and satisfaction.
 Our results reveal an outstanding level of satisfaction on the part of individuals served, families and guardians, and affiliated agencies.
 These consistently high ratings are a direct result of the hard work of our staff.

 We are dedicated to providing the highest quality education available.
-Our academic instruction programs are based on published best practice standards for teaching children and adolescents with autism spectrum disorders and related disabilities.
+Our academic instruction programs are based on published best practice standards for teaching children and adolescents with ASD and related disabilities.

 I thank all the staff for being able to help our son grow and flourish educationally and overall.
 He is truly happy there and always excited to go to school.